daveaglick/Wyam.Web/Input/modules/autolink.md

   - `WithLink(string text, string link)`

     Adds an additional link to the mapping.
 This can be used whether or not you specify a mapping in the constructor.

+  - `WithMatchOnlyWholeWord()`

+    If used, AutoLink no longer matches substrings in a word.
+Only whole words will be matched.
+Relating to this module a word is a substring of a string if both following conditions are met:
+ * The character before the first character of the Word is no digit and no letter
+ * The character following the last character of the Word is no digit and no letter

+  An character before the first or after the last character of the string is regarded to be no digit and no letter.